 Jeffrey Gerhmann, Executive Vice President Operations

-Built on its experience in the offshore drilling and oil and gas industries, ST Engineering Halter Marine Offshore (STEMHO) has evolved into a truly full-service shipyard.
+Built on its experience in the offshore drilling and oil and gas industries, ST Engineering Halter Marine Offshore (STEHMO) has evolved into a truly full-service shipyard.
 The year 2021 has witnessed the next step of the company’s evolution as it turned a new leaf.
-STEMHO has redirected its efforts to engage in new areas of business such as to repurpose, convert and dismantle drilling rigs, commercial new marine construction, government repair and conversion, and vessel and ship repair.
-But what has propelled STEMHO to drive this change?
+STEHMO has redirected its efforts to engage in new areas of business such as to repurpose, convert and dismantle drilling rigs, commercial new marine construction, government repair and conversion, and vessel and ship repair.
+But what has propelled STEHMO to drive this change?

 Our extensive success in delivering on major overhauls aboard a variety of dredges distinguishes our capability to support new construction for the Dredge market